trustwallet/developer/wallet-core/wallet-core-usage.md

 address derivation is covered, but address balance retrieval not; transaction signing is covered, but broadcasting transactions to the network not.

-In this guide we use small code examples from a Swift sample application, but the focus is on the text.
+In this guide we use small code examples from a Swift sample application, but the focus is on the explanations.

 ## Wallet Management